Using Patcher Promotion Workflows

 dev-account1 dev-account2 prod-account1 prod-account2 stage-account1 stage-account2

-, stage as stage-*
+, stage-*

-and prod as prod-*
+, and prod-*

-Implementation & Setup Example
+Implementation & setup example

-) which scans the entire dev
+).
+It scans the entire dev

 , stage

-and finally prod
+, and finally prod

 Setting up the initial dev promotion step

-The initial GitHub Actions Workflow file, which for this example lets call update-dev.yml
+The initial GitHub Actions workflow file, update-dev.yml

 trigger-next-env